fakemanoan/fakemanoan.github.io/docs/bugreport.md

 ## Reporting a bug
 If you are experiencing a bug or issue with my ROM, open a [Github issue](https://github.com/fakemanoan/LineageOS-Releases/issues) with AT LEAST:
 1) A description of the issue
-2) Version of lineage you are running (ie. Android version, date of build)
+2) ROM version you are running (ie. Android ROM, version, date of build)
-3) Include a logcat, bugreport, dmesg, or last_kmsg when the issue occurs, whatever is necessary
+3) Include a logcat, bugreport, dmesg, or last_kmsg when the issue occurs, whatever is appropriate
 4) Provide ALL necessary information

 **Do not** report a bug if you are:
 - running a custom kernel
-- using an unsupported device or build i did not create
+- using an unsupported device or build I did not create
 - there's an open issue about the problem already
 - issue is mentioned in FAQ
-- is a generic LineageOS issue/request (ie Asking me to bundle gapps)
+- Is a ROM specific feature request (ie, including Gapps, changing default launcher, modifying ROM behaviour)
 - You haven't read the original XDA post

 I can't fix problems if you don't give me sufficient details, so try your best to provide them!
 I will try to respond as best I can.